tejpratap46/blog/cl9cvkr9q000h09l685g2dqhe.md

 ### Why we need Powermock?

-Although Mockito is most popular Mocking Library for Java Developers, But to There are certain cases where Simple Mockito does not work.
-For Example, you your codebase uses any Singleton, you cannot mock them with Simple Mockito.
+Although Mockito is most popular Mocking Library for Java Developers, But there are certain cases where Simple Mockito does not work.
+For Example, if your codebase uses any Singleton, you cannot mock them with Simple Mockito.

 There are many other use cases, such as:
 1. Mock Static Methods